Home/Physics/Crosswind Calculator

 Calculate the headwind and crosswind components for aviation and outdoor sports, ensuring safety and performance adjustments.

-Mastering Landings: A Guide to the Crosswind Calculator
+Navigating the Wind: A Pilot's Guide to the Crosswind Calculator

 The Trigonometry Behind the Calculation